hseeberger/akka-sse/README.md

 libraryDependencies ++= List(
   "de.heikoseeberger" %% "akka-sse" % "1.0.0",
+//"de.heikoseeberger" %% "akka-sse" % "1.1.0-4dd887e10bad23189baf2a331a1986bae915bc07",
   ...
 )
 ```

 ## Usage – basics

-akka-sse models server-sent events as `Source[ServerSentEvent, Any]` with `Source` from Akka Streams and
+Akka SSE models server-sent events as `Source[ServerSentEvent, Any]` with `Source` from Akka Streams and
-`ServerSentEvent` from akka-sse. `ServerSentEvent` is a case class with the following fields:
+`ServerSentEvent` from Akka SSE. `ServerSentEvent` is a case class with the following fields:

 - `data` of type `String`: payload, may be empty
 - `eventType` of type `Option[String]` with default `None`: handler to be invoked, e.g. "message", "added", etc.